twbs/bootstrap/site/content/docs/5.3/migration.md

 ## v5.3.0-alpha2

+If you're migrating from our previous alpha release of v5.3.0, please reviewing the changes listed below.

+### Color modes

+- Dark mode colors are now derived from our theme colors (e.g., `$primary`) in Sass, rather than color specific tints or shades (e.g., `$blue-300`).
+This allows for a more automated dark mode when customizing the default theme colors.

+- Added Sass maps for generating theme colors for dark mode text, subtle background, and subtle border.

+- [Snippet examples]() are now ready for dark mode with updated markup and reduced custom styles.

+- Added `color-scheme: dark` to dark mode CSS to change OS level controls like scrollbars

+- Our `box-shadow`s will once again always stay dark instead of inverting to white when in dark mode.

+- Improved HTML and JavaScript for our color mode toggle script.
+The selector for changing the active SVG has been improved, and the markup made more accessible with ARIA attributes.

+- Improved docs code syntax colors and more across light and dark modes.

+### Typography

 - We no longer set a color for `$headings-color-dark` or `--bs-heading-color` for dark mode.
 To avoid several problems of headings within components appearing the wrong color, we've set the Sass variable to `null` and added a `null` check like we use on the default light mode.

-- Added SCSS testing via True to help test our utilities API and other customizations.
+### Components

+- Cards now have a `color` set on them to improve rendering across color modes.

+- Added new `.nav-underline` variant for our navigation with a simpler bottom border under the active nav link.
+[See the docs for an example.]({{< docsref "/components/navs-tabs#underline" >}})

+- Navs now have new `:focus-visible` styles that better match our custom button focus styles.

+### Helpers

+- Added new `.icon-link` helper to quickly place and align Bootstrap Icons alongside a textual link.
+Icon links support our new link utilities, too.

+- Added new focus ring helper for removing the default `outline` and setting a custom `box-shadow` focus ring.

+### Utilities

+- Added new `.link-body-emphasis` helper alongside our [colored links]({{< docsref "/helpers/colored-links" >}}).
+This creates a colored link using our color mode responsive emphasis color.

+- Added new link utilities for link color opacity, underline offset, underline color, and underline opacity.
+[Explore the new links utilities.]({{< docsref "/utilities/link" >}})

+### Docs

+- Examples are now displayed with the appropriate light or dark color mode as dictated by the setting in our docs.
+However, they lack an individual color mode picker for the time being.

 - Improved included JavaScript for live Toast demo.

-- Added new `.nav-underline`.
-- Examples now display with their color mode.
-- Fixed selector for dark mode toggler SVG change
-- Added new link utilities, icon link helper, and updated colored link helpers.
-- Added new `.link-body-emphasis` helper.
-- Theme switcher HTML and JavaScript now much more accessible with aria attributes.
-- Cards now get a color.
-- Added focus styles to navs, plus new focus utility
-- Replaced instances of our bootstrap-npm-starter project with the newer and more complete twbs/examples repo.
-- Added Sass maps for generating theme colors for dark mode text, subtle background, and subtle border.
-- Snippet examples are now ready for dark mode with updated markup and reduced custom styles.
-- Added `color-scheme: dark` to dark mode CSS to change OS level controls like scrollbars
 - Added `twbs/examples` repo contents to the top of the Examples page.

-- Improved docs code syntax colors and more across light and dark mode
-- Shadows always stay dark once again.
+### Tooling

+- Added SCSS testing via True to help test our utilities API and other customizations.

+- Replaced instances of our bootstrap-npm-starter project with the newer and more complete [twbs/examples repo](https://github.com/twbs/examples).

 <hr class="mb-4">